viaacode/documentation/docs/diginstroom/sip/2.1/profiles/film.md

 This can be achieved by using `<premis:significantProperties>` elements nested inside of the `<premis:object>` of the carrier representation.
 In turn each of these elements consists of either a `<premis:significantPropertiesType>` element (for the metadata field name) and a `<premis:significantPropertiesValue>` element (for the metadata field value), or a `<premis:significantPropertiesExtension>` element that allows the use of external metadata schemas inside the element.

-In addition to the use outlined above, we require that a carrier representation specifies the carrier type of each digitised reel the SIP contains.
+In addition to the use outlined above, we require that a carrier representation specifies the carrier type of the digitised reel(s) the SIP contains.
-These carrier types are located in separate `<premis:storage>` elements that each contain exactly one `<premis:storageMedium>` element.
 It is currently impossible to add other descriptive metadata at this finer grained level, meaning that other descriptive metadata about the reels must be added via one of the the constructions outlined in the previous paragraph.

 Finally, the carrier representation is also used in relevant events related to the handling of the real-life, physical carrier (e.g. registration, check-out, digitization...).

-_Example 2: hierarchical listing of a package `premis.xml` file with an Intellectual Entity and a Carrier Representation consisting of 2 pieces of descriptive metadata and the carrier type of its two reels_
+_Example 2: hierarchical listing of a package `premis.xml` file with an Intellectual Entity and a Carrier Representation consisting of 2 pieces of descriptive metadata and the carrier type of its reel_

 ```text
 premis:premis